bronzehedwick/lets-hear-it/readme.txt

 = Does this theme support any plugins? =

-Let\'s Hear It includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Let's Hear It includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==